 How do I get a stuck seat post loose?

-While steel remains mostly unchanged in freezing temperatures, aluminum will shrink considerably in volume.
-This helps to break up the bond between both materials.
-Put a spare scrap saddle onto the seat post and hammer on it sideways with a rubber mallet, while applying some penetrating oil such as WD40.
+Just put your bike outside during an icy winter night or, alternatively, apply some coolant spray (if you live in a warmer climate).
+This will help breaking the bond between both materials.
+Mount a spare scrap saddle to the seat post and repeatedly hit it from both sides with a rubber mallet.
+Apply some penetrating oil such as WD40.
 You should see some small movements after a while.

-How can I fix a shifter that fails clicking into certain gears?
+How can I fix a shifter that fails in clicking into certain gears?

-This problem affects almost exclusively Shimano STI rapidfire shifters from the early 90s.
-The factory-applied grease hardens to a point where the latches get blocked from clicking in.
+This problem almost exclusively affects Shimano STI rapidfire shifters from the early 90s.
+The grease applied in production hardens to such a degree that the latches get blocked from clicking in.
 Flood the shifter with penetrating oil such as WD40 through the holes in its casing.
-Switch the lever through all gears back and forth repeatedly until you notice a change.
+Switch the lever back and forth through all gears again and again until you notice a change.

 Can I mix and match drivetrain components from SunTour and Shimano?